 Additionally, when you share the Money Chaser link on social media, you are unintentionally helping the

-Money Chaser Is A Money Grab
+Money Chaser Was A Data Harvesting Money Grab

-The first thing that happens in this system is to sign up for a free account – which is to provide your name, email, username and password.
+The first thing that happens in this system is to sign up for a free account – which is to provide your name, email, username, and password.